nap2000/docs/ref-settings.rst

 ===============

 The following settings can be specified in the settings worksheet of the XLS editor.
-When using the online editor they are specified in either the Settings Dialog or Keys Dialog as shown below.
+When using the online editor they are specified in either the Settings Dialog or Case Management Dialog as shown below.

 .. csv-table:: Settings:
   :width: 80